 - Intentionally deceiving new members prior to initiation to make them believe that they will not be initiated or will be mentally or physically harmed.

 - Forcing, requiring or pressuring individuals to wear, carry, or publicly display any article or apparel, especially items which are unusual, uncomfortable, degrading or physically burdensome (e.g. wooden paddles, painted rocks, T-shirts with degrading slogans or names, notebooks, etc.).
-It is understood that while students may choose to wear pledge/associate member pins, compelling students to wear pledge class t-shirts, pins, or other apparel that is inappropriate or violates the University’s Policy on Sexual Harassment Prohibited by Title IX, and Discrimination, Harassment and Retaliation Prevention Policy, the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 or the Code is hazing.
+It is understood that while students may choose to wear pledge/associate member pins, compelling students to wear pledge class t-shirts, pins, or other apparel that is inappropriate or violates the University’s Policy on Sexual Harassment Prohibited by Title IX, and Policy Prohibiting Discrimination and Harassment, or the Student Policy on Sexual Harassment Prohibited by Title IX or the Code is hazing.

 - Depriving individuals of the opportunity for sufficient sleep (six hours continuous sleep per day minimum), decent edible meals, or access to means of maintaining bodily cleanliness.